dpshorten/CoTETE.jl/docs/src/index.md

 ```
 Transfer entropy (TE) is a measure of information flow between time series.
 It can be used to
 infer "functional" networks of statistical associations.
 Under certain assumptions it
-can also be used to estimate underlying [causal networks](https://doi.org/10.1063/1.5025050)
+[can also be used](https://doi.org/10.1063/1.5025050) to estimate underlying causal networks
 from observational data.

 This package allows one to estimate the Transfer Entropy (TE) between event-based time series
 (such as spike trains or social media post times) in continuous time (that is, without discretising
 time into bins).
-The advantages of this approach over the historic discrete-time approach include:
+The advantages of this approach over the discrete-time approach include:
 * The continuous-time approach is **provably consistent** --- it is guaranteed to converge to the true
   value of the TE in the limit of infinite data.
 The discrete-time estimator is not consistent.
 It is easy to create examples
   where it does not converge to the true value of the TE.
 * The discrete-time approach is thwarted by having an effective limit on the total number of bins
   that can be used for history embeddings.
 This means that the user of this approach must choose between
-  capturing relationships occurring over long time intervals, or those that occurr with fine time precision.
+  capturing relationships occurring over long time intervals, or those that occurr with fine time precision
+  (by choosing either a large or small bin size ``\Delta t``).
   They can never capture both simultaneously.
 By contrast, the continuous-time approach can capture
   relationships occurring over relatively long time intervals with **no loss of precision**.
 * On synthetic examples studied, the continuous-time approach **converges orders of magnitude faster**